El Campo Livestock Auction, Inc

 Serving The Needs of The South Texas Rancher Since 1939

 From the days of the Goodnight-Loving trail, taking cattle to auction for a profit has been a way of life for the Texas Rancher.
 Today, the trail ends a little closer to home for the Gulf Coast Cattleman thanks to several who have made huge investments in time and money to the El Campo Livestock Auction.
 In the late 1930’s a Mr. Newton founded the Auction barn.
 Soon, P.A.
 Lundy took over the business with passion to create a booming business.
 While these men were pioneers, the Auction barn was taken to a new level for the cattle industry by the Bode brothers in 1955.
 Billy and Oscar Bode had a good finger on the pulse of the ranchers needs in the Gulf Coast area.
 Both had different Cattle auctions going at the same time in the South and South Central regions of Texas.
 Billy Bode learned the trade of auctioneering and became a constant figure in the sale barn.
 He and his late wife and four children ran the family business with commitment and desire to meet the needs of the buyers and sellers.
 Under Bode’s reign some sellers would travel over 250 miles to bring their livestock to auction.
 In the early 60’s one of the largest Auctions saw 6200 head cattle run through the ring.
 The sale started on a Tuesday just before noon and lasted to Wednesday at noon.
 The Bode icon years have now been passed to the Bankers.
 Like a torch being passed to a new hand, the same burning flame still shines brightly.
-In 2001, John and Kay Banker became owners.
-They continue to meet their clients’ demands in a constantly changing world.
+In 2001, John Banker became owner.
+He continues to meet his clients’ demands in a constantly changing world.
 Fuel cost, the price of feed and changing economy are challenges of today’s cattlemen.
-The Bankers provide a strong service and deep desire to maintain the El Campo Livestock Company and Auction Barn.
+The John provides a strong service and deep desire to maintain the El Campo Livestock Company and Auction Barn.

 Website Creation by:Big Texas Designs